 Broadband alternative #2: satellite

 If you need a strong and reliable connection, consider installing a satellite internet connection.
 Costs can be higher than hooking up to broadband.
 You'll need to pay an installation fee and ongoing monthly charges, but it can prove cost-effective if there are no other alternatives.

 Satellite connections are hardware heavy, including the dish which will need to be secured to your property somewhere.
 In the past, satellite connections were hit and miss, but recent developments mean download speeds are high and the service secure.

 Broadband alternative #3: wireless hotspots

-Wireless hotspots are a common source of internet connectivity within businesses and public locations.
+You can find somewhere with a wireless hotspot to access the internet.
 To connect to a hotspot, all you need is a mobile device with a Wi-Fi connection.

 Hotspots can be found in places such as train stations, shopping centres, cafes and hotels.
 There is also a growing trend for 'shared' hotspots.
-Co-working spaces, where you can drop in to use the high-speed Wi-Fi internet, are one popular form.
-You can search for co-working spaces on sites like ShareDesk and DesksNear.Me.
+Co-working spaces, where you can drop in to use the high-speed Wi-Fi internet, are an attractive option.

 Public wireless hotspots are also provided by broadband firms such as O2 and BT, who enable homeowners and businesses to share their own internet connections with people nearby.
-Just bear in mind that for services like BT Wi-Fi, you'll normally need an account.
+To access services such as BT Wi-Fi, you'll need an account.

 Broadband alternative #4: DIY

 Another rural farmer, Richard Guy, got so fed up with his snail-paced internet connection that he set up his own business to help other rural businesses find a DIY solution.
-Using a 4G connection, fibre optic cables and solar panels he built his own super-fast connection delivering speeds in excess of 45Mbps.
+Using a 4G connection, fibre optic cables and solar panels he built his own super-fast connection.

 Browse topics: The internet